leapwallet/cosmos-node-setup/docs/overview.md

 - Use AWS EBS for storage.
 - If you're running an archive node, and have synced the blocks yourself because there's no snapshot available, use AWS DLM to create a daily backup of the AWS EBS volume.

 Provision the necessary servers before proceeding further.

 If you're running a full node, then provision two servers for blockchain nodes (one as a backup), and two servers for monitors (one as a backup).
 If you're running a validator, then provision three servers for sentries, three servers for cosigners, two servers for monitors (one as a backup), and a server for a validator which is only required to set up Horcrux.

+Remember to place the backup server such as the second RPC node's server in a different region that the primary server.

 Here are monthly cost estimates if you're using AWS without a savings plan:
 - Monitor: 26 USD